-- Would this legislation take away local control from library boards?
+- Will this legislation take away local control from library boards?

 Even in Illinois, though, library boards are already required to follow several laws: our state has a whole book on just library law.
-Luckily, IHLS is launching a new project to help all Illinois public library trustees better understand and navigate these laws.
-Our forthcoming iLEAD Trustee Learning Portal can help empower library board members as leaders by giving them access to this and several other learning and development opportunities—it says so right in the name, Illinois Leadership, Empowerment, Accessibility, and Development.
-We’ll be launching the iLEAD portal in fall 2023.
-Keep an eye on your email, our social media, and this website for updates!
+Luckily, IHLS has a new resource to help all Illinois public library trustees better understand and navigate these laws.
+Our iLEAD Trustee Learning Portal can help empower library board members as leaders by giving them access to this and several other learning and development opportunities—it says so right in the name, Illinois Leadership, Empowerment, Accessibility, and Development.
+We launched the iLEAD portal in fall 2023.
+Visit the iLEAD website to learn more and sign up!

 - What is book banning anyway?

-- Would this law force librarians to keep certain books in their collections?
+- Will this law force librarians to keep certain books in their collections?

-No. The bill is not concerned with librarians removing or excluding irrelevant, outdated, or misleading books from the collection following the library’s collection development policy.
-Nor does HB 2789 stop prevent reconsideration processes wherein community members may make informal complaints or formally request reconsideration of a library resource.
+No. The law is not concerned with librarians removing or excluding irrelevant, outdated, or misleading books from the collection following the library’s collection development policy.
+Nor does PA 103-0100 prevent reconsideration processes wherein community members may make informal complaints or formally request reconsideration of a library resource.
 These selection, weeding, and reconsideration processes are best practices that help libraries provide useful and reliable resources to their entire communities.

 Moreover, HB 2789's House Committee Amendment No. 1 states, "It is further declared to be the policy of the State to encourage and protect the freedom of libraries and library systems to acquire materials without external limitation and to be protected against attempts to ban, remove, or otherwise restrict access to books or other materials."